mhoyer/SortedResourcePane.Extension/README.markdown

 ## Warning

 This software was not tested in deep by now (but will be soon).
-Thus use it AS IS and be aware of possible errors in Expression Blend (even if I did not saw any).
+Thus use it AS IS and be aware of possible errors in Expression Blend -- even if I did not see any issues by time of writing.
+To disable this extension, simply remove the .dll from the extensions folder and restart Blend.

 ## Installation